Tuition Refund Appeal

 A Tuition Refund Appeal is the process of determining if a student is eligible for a tuition refund based on extenuating circumstances beyond his/her control preventing attendance or completion that occurred during a given term.
 Students who complete their coursework and earn valid final grades cannot submit a tuition appeal for a balance waiver or tuition refund.

-If you are considering filing an appeal based on MEDICAL CIRCUMSTANCES, please visit the Medical Refund Policy Page.
+If you are considering filing an appeal based on MEDICAL CIRCUMSTANCES, please visit the Medical Appeal Page.

 What do I need in order to file a tuition refund appeal?